What Are Profitability Ratios?

 #1 – How to Calculate Gross Profit Margin?

-- Step #2: Then, the cost of goods sold is calculated which is the summation of raw material consumed, labor expense and other similar direct expense attributable to the manufacturing of the product.
+- Step #2: Then, the cost of goods sold is calculated, which is the summation of raw material consumed, labor expense, and other similar direct expenseDirect ExpenseDirect cost refers to the cost of operating core business activity—production costs, raw material cost, and wages paid to factory staff.
+Such costs can be determined by identifying the expenditure on cost objects. attributable to the product’s manufacturing.
 All the information is easily available from the profit and loss account.

 - Gross Profit Margin = (Revenue – Cost of Goods Sold) / Revenue * 100%

 #2 – How to Calculate Net Profit Margin?

 One can calculate the formula for net profit margin by using the following steps: –

 - Step #1: The sales revenue is calculated as described above.

 - Step #2: The Net Profit After Tax (NPAT) is captured and categorically mentioned as a separate line item in the profit and loss account.